 - Catches win matches!
 But don’t be stupid.
-4 seconds into your first game is not the time to make a tricky catch.
-Don’t bother if you are 6-1 up with 30 seconds left, focus on your throws not getting caught.
+Four seconds into your first game is not the time to make a tricky catch.
+Don’t bother if you are 6-1 up with 30 seconds left; focus on your throws not getting caught.
 Pick the time for a catch, and don’t celebrate!

 - Catch with your hands.
-Not your fingertips.
+Do not use your fingertips.